- The Texas State University Dataverse is for the deposit of Texas State University researchers' data.

 - Deposits should comply with Texas State University's Intellectual Property Policy.

 - Deposits should comply with the Texas Data Repository Policies.

 - The default data usage license agreement is the Creative Commons Zero (“CC0”) Public Domain Dedication. .

-The data repository has a limit of 2GB per file uploaded in a dataset.
-If you would like to upload a file larger than 2GB, please contact email@example.com.
+The data repository has a limit of 4GB per file uploaded in a dataset.
+If you would like to upload a file larger than 4GB, please contact firstname.lastname@example.org.